 The quality of Odyssey is due to Jeanne Cavelos, Odyssey’s director and chief instructor.
 She is a brilliant teacher with years of experience teaching and editing.
 She understands how to help students learn.
 Unlike a lot of writing workshop instructors, she doesn’t teach her own personal methods and approaches.
 She teaches a structured, sequenced, curriculum that covers fundamentals as well as advanced aspects of writing excellent fiction.
 Jeanne and her approach are what makes Odyssey a uniquely superb workshop.

-I’ve never met a writer who isn’t consumed with self-doubt at least some of the time.
+I’ve never met a writer who isn’t consumed with self-doubt at least some of the time (including me).
 Newer writers often seek validation that they are good enough to be writers from a seasoned professional and that is their primary motivation for applying to prestigious workshops like Odyssey, Clarion, Viable Paradise.
+That was not me.
 I have a different take on writing.
-I’ve always believed success at writing is ultimately not based on how good you are, but how hard you’re willing to work to make your fiction good.
-Instead of focusing on myself, I try to focus on my fiction.
-That’s the best piece of advice I can give about applying to, getting accepted to, and attending Odyssey, and also about writing in general.
+I’ve always believed success at writing is ultimately not based on how much “talent” you have (whatever that even means), but how hard you’re willing to work to make your fiction good.
+Instead of focusing on myself, I try to focus on my fiction and let go of my ego.
+That’s the best piece of advice I can give about Odyssey and also about writing in general.

 I applied to and attended Odyssey because I realized I needed help getting to the next level.
 Odyssey did that and more for me.
 It was a game-changer for my fiction.
 I returned home with a well-stocked toolkit of techniques and skills.
-I returned absolutely transformed, and I’ve continued to transform more ever since, as the lessons I learned at Odyssey continued to sink in, deepen, mature, and I continue to try to apply them and hone my craft.
+I returned absolutely transformed, and I’ve continued to transform even more ever since, as the lessons I learned at Odyssey continued to sink in, deepen, mature, and I continue to apply them in new writing and hone my craft.

-I also found through Odyssey a superb community of writers who continue to support and be supported by me and with whom I re-connect every year at Odyssey-graduate only TNEO.
+At Odyssey, I also found a superb community of writers who continue to support me and be supported by me and with whom I re-connect every year at the Odyssey-graduate only workshop TNEO.

 Lastly, you may ask why a historical fiction writer wanted to attend a workshop that focuses on science fiction/fantasy/horror (also known as speculative fiction)?
 I’ve always thought of historical fiction as a type of science fiction and it turns out many literary scholars think so too.
-According to the renown critic Edward James, science fiction is about possible futures and historical fiction is about possible pasts.
+According to the renowned critic Edward James, science fiction is about possible futures and historical fiction is about possible pasts.
 Maybe that’s why so many historians enjoy reading and watching science fiction?
-Historians (I am one) also are quite aware that historical scholarship, historical non-fiction, and historical fiction are on a spectrum, a continuum.
+Historians (I am one) also are quite aware that historical scholarship, historical non-fiction, and historical fiction are a spectrum, on a continuum.
 They are all interpretations of the past, possible pasts, based in varying degrees on known facts.
-Historical fiction, in particular, requires as much imagination and worldbuilding as it does historical research.
+Writing historical fiction, like writing science fiction, requires as much imagination and worldbuilding as it does research.

-If you have questions about applying to Odyssey, the experience, or the practicalities, please feel free to contact me and I’ll try to help.
+If you have questions about applying to Odyssey, the experience, or the practicalities, tweet or email me.